galexrt/docker-nginx-php-fpm/README.md

 * [**Quay.io**](https://quay.io/repository/galexrt/nginx-php-fpm)
 * [**Docker Hub**](https://hub.docker.com/r/galexrt/nginx-php-fpm)

-Docker image for running Nginx + PHP-FPM (especially for running on Kubernetes)
+Docker image for running Nginx + PHP-FPM in one container, using supervisor.*

+*Running more than one process in a container isn't recommended, but for the sake of "simplicity" when quickly wanting to run a PHP application.

-# Please note that this is currently more of a "concept" and hasn't been tested yet!
+## Please note that this is currently more of a "concept" and hasn't been tested yet!

-## Basic usage
+### Basic usage
 ```
 docker run \
     -d \